LE CAPSULE WARDROBE

 Packing light enhances our travels more than just about anything.
 Currently, we each travel with one 30-liter backpack.
-We pack this way for practical reasons as much as philosophical ones—less "stuff" to worry about losing, misplacing or getting stolen means we have more mental and physical to energy to devote to enjoying our experiences.
+We pack this way for practical reasons as much as philosophical ones—less "stuff" to worry about means we have more mental and physical to energy to devote to enjoying our experiences.
 A solid capsule wardrobe is an important part of traveling with less.

 The basic definition of a capsule wardrobe is: a compact wardrobe comprised of easily-coordinated, staple pieces—usually 30 items or less, including shoes, accessories and outerwear.